 Ottavio offers to marry Anna the very next day.
 She asks him to wait until more time has passed since her father’s death, and defends herself when he accuses her of being cruel (Non mi dir, bell’idol mio).

 Giovanni prepares to eat dinner at his mansion, served by Leporello (Finale: Già la mensa è preparata).
 Elvira bursts in, begging him one last time to change his ways.
 She tries to leave when he refuses, but then utters a terrified scream.
 Leporello runs to find out what frightened her, but he too cries out in horror.
 He informs his master that the statue of the Commendatore has arrived for dinner.
 Giovanni opens the door for his guest, who in turn demands Giovanni’s immediate repentance.
 Giovanni steadfastly refuses and is dragged down into hell.
 Anna, Elvira, Ottavio, Zerlina, and Masetto enter, still in search of Giovanni (Epilogue: Ah dove è il perfido).
 After listening to Leporello’s account of the evening’s events, Anna asks Ottavio to respect a year of mourning before they celebrate their wedding.
-Elvira decides to spent the rest of her life in a convent, Zerlina and Masetto will go home to dinner, and Leporello will head off to the inn to search for a new master.
+Elvira decides to spend the rest of her life in a convent, Zerlina and Masetto will go home to dinner, and Leporello will head off to the tavern to search for a new master.
 Together, they all declare the moral of the story – “Such is the end of the evildoer; a sinner always receives the death he deserves.”